typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ts/using-ts-effectively.md

 }
 ```

-However, we **_strongly_** recommend that you simply take the time to add the few lines of declarations to each of your `DS.Model`, `DS.Adapter`, and `DS.Serializer` instances instead.
+However, we **_strongly_** recommend that you simply take the time to add the few lines of declarations to each of your `Model`, `Adapter`, and `Serializer` instances instead.
 It will save you time in even the short run!

 #### Fixing the Ember Data `error TS2344` problem